ni/nimble/specs/required-inputs/README.md

 The `required` attribute only plays a role in validation for template-driven forms (with reactive forms, it is only used for accessibility purposes).
 Nimble inputs already support setting the `required` attribute via template, but we will add it to the directive wrappers for completeness.

+Note also that Angular's form validation support [automatically disables the native HTML form validation](https://v17.angular.io/api/forms/NgForm#native-dom-validation-ui) that would otherwise be triggered by setting the `required` attribute.
+This means that our Angular clients are not exposed to any of the native HTML validation bugs listed earlier in this document.

 #### Blazor

 Typically, form validation is handled via a `DataAnnotationsValidator`, and an input is treated as required if it is bound to a model property annotated with `RequiredAttribute` (i.e. `[Required]`).
 The Nimble component's `required` attribute is still needed to turn on the visual affordance, though, so we will add it to the Razor API.